JoshuaSE-git/CISC187/Week12/recusion.md

 ---

-4. Here is an array containing both numbers as well as other arrays, which in turn contain numbers and arrays:
+Question 4.
+Here is an array containing both numbers as well as other arrays, which in turn contain numbers and arrays:

 ```
 array=[ 1,
         2,